cursorless-dev/cursorless-talon/docs/README.md

 You can enable or disable shapes in your VSCode settings, by searching for `cursorless.hatEnablement.shapes` and checking the box next to the internal ID for the given shape as listed above.

-Note that if you find these shape names unintuitive / tough to remember, their spoken forms can be [customized](customization.md) like any other spoken form in cursorless.
+If you find these shape names unintuitive / tough to remember, their spoken forms can be [customized](customization.md) like any other spoken form in cursorless.
+If you change a spoken form to be more than one syllable, you can change the penalty in the `cursorless.hatPenalties.shapes` setting to the number of syllables you use, so that cursorless can optimize hat allocation to minimize syllables.

 ##### `"this"`